PlummersSoftwareLLC/Primes/PrimeMIXAL/stl-unfaithful/rbergen/README.md

 # MIXAL solution by rbergen

-*Category: Unfaithful / Best Possible*
+*Category: Unfaithful / Closest Approximation*

 This is an implementation in the assembly language for the MIX computer, described in D.E.
 Knuth's book series The Art of Computer Programming.